How to Clean and Care for Leather Boots

 Leather boots are like a marriage: beautiful, expensive, but built to last—unless you ignore them, in which case they’ll fall apart well before their time.
 But if nurtured, they’ll last until death do you part.

 It’s all about proper care.
 Some brands offer comprehensive kits, with most of the equipment you need for the long haul, like these from Otter Wax ($38) and Red Wing ($40), but you can piece together a solid one of your own.
 The good news is that taking care of your boots is relatively inexpensive.
-Here’s how to do it in just four steps.
+Here’s the best way to clean leather boots, and how to make them last as long as humanly possible.

 You’ll need several cotton cloths for the entire process.
 I like to use an old cotton T-shirt cut up into several pieces.
 Use a different cloth for every step.